harsh-dev-066/happyfox-employee-taxonomy/README.md

   - Easy Manager Updates (Drag and Drop!):

-      The system lets users easily update who an employee reports to.
-By Simply,
+      The system lets users easily update who an employee reports to by simple steps,

-      Click and hold the box of the employee you want to change the manager for.
+      - Click and hold the box of the employee you want to change the manager for.

-      Drag the employee box to the box of their new manager.
+      - Drag the employee box to the box of their new manager.

-      Drop the employee box on the new manager's box.
+      - Drop the employee box on the new manager's box.

   - Circular Reporting Scenario: